baoqger/chrisbao/draft/topics.md

 24 graphql implementation in C#
 25 Dynamically create GraphQL type with Reflection in c# 26 event driven architecture based on rabbitmq
+27 service fabric deep technology: simulated annealing, Paxos consensus algorithm, the distributed hash table, how to compute the partition id with hash function.
+28 use https://github.com/steven-tey/dub  as example to show how to create a complete vercel app.